litestar-org/litestar/docs/usage/12-openapi/3-openapi-controller.md

-# The OpenAPI Controller
+# The OpenAPIController

 Starlite includes an [OpenAPIController][starlite.openapi.controller.OpenAPIController] class that is used as the default controller in the [OpenAPIConfig](1-schema-generation.md).

 This controller exposes the following endpoints: